tidyverse/magrittr/README.md

 ### Re-using the placeholder for attributes

-It is straight-forward to use the placeholder several times in a right-hand side expression.
+It is straightforward to use the placeholder several times in a right-hand side expression.
 However, when the placeholder only appears in a nested expressions magrittr will still apply the first-argument rule.
 The reason is that in most cases this results more clean code.